LinerSu/nyu-pl-spring-20-rec/Week 15/README.md

 - Ada program may contain several components:
 	- Subprograms: [procedures](https://en.wikibooks.org/wiki/Ada_Programming/Subprograms#Procedures) or [functions](https://en.wikibooks.org/wiki/Ada_Programming/Subprograms#Functions).
 		- Type of parameters: `in`, `out`, and `in out`.
 	- [Package](https://en.wikibooks.org/wiki/Ada_Programming/Packages): define collection of data and codes.
-Modularization.
+It is an entity for modularization.
 	- [Task](https://en.wikibooks.org/wiki/Ada_Programming/Tasking)
-		- Def. like a thread, a task
+		- Def. like a thread, a task is an application that runs concurrently with the main application.
-		- Task type
+		- Task type: it is a type declaration for some tasks.
 			- A Ada task type is very close to Java `Thread` subclass.
 - Rendezvous
 	- Def. a rendezvous is a process to synchronize two tasks.
 	- It works by using `entry` and `accept` statements.
 The communication from task to task via an `entry` call.